webfraggle/esmp/README.md

 So a 90 minutes movie (24fps) is played in 450 days if the frame changes every 5 minutes.

+I also added a PHP-script where a start and an end date can be configured.
+So it is possible to play a movie until a fixed date.
+And it is possible to save battery because of not loading images at night.

 This script can also easily modified to realise a picture display for the EPD47.

 ![ESMP Front](esmp-front-wide-1024.jpg?raw=true "ESMP Front")